transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 **Model Support**: All supported model architectures work equally well on AMD and NVIDIA hardware, with no differences in compatibility or capabilities.

-**Training Features**: The full range of training options, including LoRA fine-tuning, full parameter training, and custom training recipes, work identically across both GPU ecosystems with plugins labelled appropriately for AMD support.
+**Training Features**: The full range of training options, including LoRA fine-tuning, full parameter training, and custom training recipes, work identically across both GPU ecosystems with plugins labeled appropriately for AMD support.

-**Plugin Ecosystem**: The compatible plugins are labelled with the `amd` tag, indicating they have been tested and verified to work on AMD GPUs.
+**Plugin Ecosystem**: The compatible plugins are labeled with the `amd` tag, indicating they have been tested and verified to work on AMD GPUs.
 Users can expect the same functionality as with NVIDIA plugins, with no compromises.

 #### The One Windows/WSL Limitation